 PrincipalsEdouard Minassian, Yves Duvernois, Pierre Minassian, Gilles Peillon, Jean-Claude Rerolle

-From the architect.
+Text description provided by the architects.
 The house is located in a small village in the area of Lyon on a very steep slope and facing an open landscape.
 It is situated on the fringe of a natural reservation where no house can be built.

 The building of the house was very complex for various reasons: